 Even if you don’t consider yourself an avid workout enthusiast, you’ve likely heard of burpees.
-Burpees are a calisthenics exercise, a type of exercise that uses your body weight.
+Burpees are a high-intensity calisthenics exercise, a type of activity that uses your body weight.

 With calisthenics exercises, you can improve not only strength and endurance, but also coordination and flexibility.

-When working out, you may wonder how effective an exercise is based on how many calories it burns.
-The number of calories burned during exercise varies with weight, intensity, and other factors.
+When working out, you may wonder how effective an exercise is relative to how many calories it burns.
+The number of calories burned during physical activity varies with weight, intensity, and other factors.

 By the numbers